 Dick's Sporting Goods (DKS) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the sporting goods retailer had lost 8.27% over the past month, lagging the Retail-Wholesale sector's gain of 0.31% and the S&P 500's of 0% in that time.
+Prior to today's trading, shares of the sporting goods retailer had lost 8.26% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 2.21% and the S&P 500's gain of 2.95% in that time.

-DKS will be looking to display strength as it nears its next earnings release.
-On that day, DKS is projected to report earnings of $1.23 per share, which would represent year-over-year growth of 14.95%.
+Investors will be hoping for strength from DKS as it approaches its next earnings release.
+In that report, analysts expect DKS to post earnings of $1.23 per share.
+This would mark year-over-year growth of 14.95%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.56 billion, up 2.85% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.61 per share and revenue of $8.71 billion.
-These totals would mark changes of +11.42% and +3.21%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for DKS.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for DKS should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.5% higher.
-DKS is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+DKS is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, DKS is holding a Forward P/E ratio of 12.26.
-Its industry sports an average Forward P/E of 12.22, so we one might conclude that DKS is trading at a premium comparatively.
+In terms of valuation, DKS is currently trading at a Forward P/E ratio of 11.63.
+Its industry sports an average Forward P/E of 12.38, so we one might conclude that DKS is trading at a discount comparatively.

-Investors should also note that DKS has a PEG ratio of 2.15 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Retail - Miscellaneous stocks are, on average, holding a PEG ratio of 1.59 based on yesterday's closing prices.
+Also, we should mention that DKS has a PEG ratio of 2.04.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Miscellaneous was holding an average PEG ratio of 1.53 at yesterday's closing price.

 Click to get this free report